-Your iPhone X/8 battery could wear out in about 18 months | ZDNet
+Your iPhone 8 or iPhone X battery could wear out in 18 months | ZDNet

+Video: How to check if your iPhone battery needs to be replaced

-If you've recently bought a new iPhone then you might be looking on at the whole iPhone throttling debacle that Apple has found itself embroiled in and think that you've dodged a bullet.
-But the battery inside your new iPhone might be worn out in under a couple of years.
+If you've recently bought a new iPhone, then you might be looking on at the whole iPhone throttling debacle that Apple has found itself embroiled in and think that you've dodged a bullet.
+But the battery inside your new iPhone 8 or iPhone X might be worn out in under a couple of years.

 Must read: How to tell if your iPhone battery needs replacing

-OK, first a little about the battery inside the iPhone.
-According to Apple, the battery is designed to " is designed to retain up to 80 percent of its original capacity at 500 complete charge cycles," and that beyond that, the battery is considered worn and heading towards being end-of-life.
-Some batteries can and do retain more than 80 percent charge after well over 500 recharge cycles (I have an iPhone 6 Plus with over 800 recharge cycles that still above the 80 percent mark), but in my experience, once you hit 500 recharge cycles, your battery is on borrowed time.
+OK, first, a little about the battery inside the iPhone.
+According to Apple, the battery "is designed to retain up to 80 percent of its original capacity at 500 complete charge cycles," and beyond that, the battery is considered worn and heading toward end-of-life.
+Some batteries can and do retain more than 80 percent charge after well over 500 recharge cycles (I have an iPhone 6 Plus with over 800 recharge cycles that's still above the 80 percent mark), but in my experience, once you hit 500 recharge cycles, your battery is on borrowed time.

 So ideally, you need to ration out those 500 recharges over the life of the device.
 However, you additionally need to bear in mind that as the battery gets older, it won't last as long, so your recharge frequency is going to increase as your device gets older.